rrubberr/lux-builder/README.txt

 Compiling from source:
 ---------------------
+ - To compile from source, you'll need to install Qt6 core, dbus, gui, imageformats, and widgets from your package manager.

+ - You will also need fftw3, freetype, and common compression libraries like lzma and bzip2.
+These are likely present on your system already.

-To compile from source, run "sh makelux.sh" in the same folder as this readme.
+ - Then, run "sh makelux.sh" in the same folder as this README.

 Demo scenes:
 -----------